REAL Documentary Film Festival Laurels

 Panel Member

 Adventures in Archive: The challenges of using archive in films, and the drift of ownership of content to multinational corporations Real Documentary Film Festival Industry Session.
-Panel: Esther Johnson, Ben Reynolds, Paul Sng, Chaired by 24.04.23
+Panel: Esther Johnson (filmmaker), Ben Reynolds (film programmer), Paul Sng (filmmaker) 24.04.23

 Telling our Story: to explore how archives, media and artists are creating a living conversation with music heritage British Council Scotland Showcase at Celtic Connections, Glasgow.
 Panel: Esther Johnson (filmmaker), Danny Kilbride (Trac Cymru), Finlay McIntosh (British Library), Helena Turgel (Other Voices Festival), Chaired by Anne Martin (Singer) 25.01.23

 Incorporating the Archive London Short Film Festival Industry Session RichMix London.
-Panel: Esther Johnson (filmmaker) and Hussina Raja (filmmaker), Chaired by Rachel Pronger (Invisible Women) 25.01.23
+Panel: Esther Johnson (filmmaker), Hussina Raja (filmmaker), Graham Relton (archive manager), Chaired by Rachel Pronger (Invisible Women) 25.01.23

 New Audiences for Archive Film London Screen Archives Conference Museum of London.
 Panel: Jake Berger (BBC), Esther Johnson (filmmaker), Shane O’Sullivan (Kingston University), Chaired by Andy Robson (Film Hub North) 12.03.20